Tears0000/Tears0000/README.md

 - 👋 Hi, I’m @Tears0000
-- 👀 I’m interested in ...Miking ends meet
+- 👀 I’m interested in ...Making life the best out of life
 - 🌱 I’m currently learning ...I am a beginner trying to learn from home.
 - 💞️ I’m looking to collaborate on ...How to spam and 365 boxes
 - 📫 How to reach me ...telegram - kurcyy